 What Drives Your Commitment to find a cure for Parkinson’s?

 I am driven to find a cure for Parkinson’s because I see directly how it affects people like my step Dad who has the disease and is in the advanced stages.
 And also how this impacts on my Mum who cares for him and lives with it daily.
-When I would visit my parents I would often feel frustrated and sad at not being able to make their situation better and of course I can’t do anything to change that so I found something that I could do and made it fun.
+When I would visit my parents I would often feel frustrated and sad at not being able to make their situation better and of course, I can’t do anything to change that so I found something that I could do and made it fun.

 Why Shake It Up Australia?

-I believe Australia to be among the highest in the world in science research and Shake It Up Australia is no exception.
+I believe Australia to be among the highest in the world in scientific research and Shake It Up Australia is no exception.
 Their determination and dedication to their work in finding a cure for Parkinson’s is inspiring.